 Answer: Macarena (Bayside Boys Mix) by Los Del Rio.

 Question: What country rap song of summer 2019 featured Billy Ray Cyrus?

 Answer: Old Town Road by Lil Nas X.

 Question: What 1966 tune laments high taxes on a beautiful day as the British lead singer lazes in the summertime?

 Answer: Sunny Afternoon by the Kinks?

 We at Trivia Bliss hope you thoroughly enjoyed these unique and unusual trivia categories, and that you found some inspiration for your next trivia quiz.
-If you’re looking for more trivia question ideas, check out this list of 100 super-hard trivia questions, and these fun ideas for visual rounds!
+If you’re looking for more trivia question ideas, check out this list of 75 weird trivia questions, 100 super-hard trivia questions, and these fun ideas for visual rounds!